Updated December 2019

 A cruise to Antarctica is a considerable travel investment.
 Having peace of mind, and booking your entire journey well in advance, is certainly recommended in this case.
 The protracted stress of ‘what if flights sell out?’ is certainly not worth a couple of hundred dollars’ savings, when one spends thousands.

 Not only that!
 Antarctica cruising season is also high tourist-season in Patagonia: planning and booking ahead, and having only excitement to look forward to, simply makes the most sense.

 Need more help deciding which option is best for you?
 We’re here to help.
 Here at Chimu Adventures, we’ve scoured Antarctica on various vessels and from various ports, and can offer recommendation and advice to help you on your way.
-We understand what a big decision and big journey this is to plan, and are more than happy to assist.
-Check out the cruises to Antarctica we offer, and contact us for any further info.
-For more information on all things Antarctica check out our Antarctica Hub.
+We understand what a big decision and big journey this is to plan and are more than happy to assist.
+Check out our Antarctica Cruise page and contact us for any further info.
+For more information on all things Antarctica, check out our Antarctica Hub.